mohammadalnajar/demo-plumber-appointments-app/README.md

 - **Company-Specific Calendars**: Each company has its own independent schedule
 - **Admin Company Selection**: Switch between companies to manage their individual calendars
 - **Cross-Company Booking**: Clients can book with any available company without choosing one themselves
+- **Multi-Company Calendar Dashboard**: Comprehensive overview of all companies' schedules in one unified view

 ### Admin Dashboard
 - **Calendar View**: Visual month calendar with availability indicators